 We made this basic and cheap DIY maple syrup evaporator for less than $50, and it took less than an afternoon to put together.
 So you can file it under “cheap” and “easy” — but you can also file it under “effective.”
 We used it to boil down a season’s worth of sap from 18 taps (roughly 180 gallons).
 (When you’re done, here’s our article on what you need for a backyard sugaring operation.)

 >> Update: We’ve now used this DIY evaporator setup for three seasons!
 We also used it last year to evaporate birch sap for birch syrup, and plan to do so again after this year’s maple harvest.

-Considerations for a Basic and Cheap Maple Syrup Evaporator
+Considerations for a Basic and Cheap DIY Maple Syrup Evaporator

 If you don’t care too much about appearance, all you need for a syrup evaporator is